muhammadzkralla/ZHttp/README.md

 As stated earlier, ZHttp is engineered for all developers, not just beginners, as it supports full customization for your HTTP request.
-The manual mode is designed to make you take complete control over your HTTP request. <br> <br> The request made with manual mode is just like using a manual car, you specifiy everything.
-You must handle the threading yourself using for example: Kotlin Coroutines / RxJava / AsyncTasks..etc
+The manual mode is designed to make you take complete control over your HTTP request. <br> <br> The request made with manual mode is just like using a manual car, you specify everything.
+You must handle the threading yourself using for example: Kotlin Coroutines / RxJava / AsyncTasks..etc and handle response deserialization. <br> <br>
-, serialization, deserialization, and pass the complete url on each request. <br> <br>
-An instance of the client is required in the manual mode as the connection / read time out periods, default headers, and buffer size values are applied to the synchronous request too.
+An instance of the client is required in the manual mode as the base url, connection / read time out periods, default headers, and buffer size values are applied to the synchronous request too.

-> **Note:** All the synchronous functions are annotated with the `synchronized` annotaion meaning that they are all thread-safe.
+> **Note:** All the synchronous functions are annotated with the `synchronized` annotation meaning that they are all thread-safe.

 <h1 align = "center"> Synchronous GET </h1> <br>